Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Train Loot/Better Train Loot/config_readme.txt

 - Default Value: true

 #### enableNoLimitTreasurePerTrain
 Maximum treasure from each train.
-The amount is still random but there is not limit on the amount.
+The amount is still random but there is not limited on the amount.
 - Default Value: false

+#### showTrainIsComingMessage
+Shows the message when a train is passing thru the valley.
+- Default Value: true

+#### enableTrainWhistle
+When the train comes thru the valley, does it make a sound?
+- Default Value: true

 #### baseChancePercent
 What is the chance to get something from a train.
 The player's daily luck does factor into this.